vonlinee/ddlutils/src/site/sphinx/create-database-subtask.rst

 createDatabase
 ==============

-This is the sub task for creating the target database.
+This is the sub-task for creating the target database.
 Note that this is only supported on some database platforms.
 See :doc:`here <database-support>` for details on which platforms support this.

-This sub task does not require schema files.
+This sub-task does not require schema files.
 Therefore the ``fileset`` subelement and the ``schemaFile`` attributes can be omitted.

 Attributes